 The jeep brakes in the sparse forest, kicking up clouds of dust.
 As we walk along a narrow path, my guide explains that we are visiting a Bishnoi family.
 These people do not live in large communities.
-A household houses the members of a family and the closest relatives, on average, about 10 people.
-They all live in one house, surrounded by farm fields, and the nearest neighbours can be many kilometres away.
+On average, the members of a family and the closest relatives live in a household of about ten people.
+They all live in one house, surrounded by fields, and the nearest neighbours can be many kilometres away.

-Interesting are the people of this tribe who live in the Thar desert in the northwestern part of India in the Thar desert.
-They're unique not only because of their distinctive dress and communal way of life but primarily because of the religion they profess - Bishnoism.
-People who practice Bishnoism are called Bishnoi.
+The Bishnois live in the northwestern part of India in the Thar desert.
+They're unique not only because of their dress and way of life but also because of the religion they practice - Bishnoism.

 Today's conservationists would recognize the Bishnoi as their ancestors, perhaps rightly so.
 The teachings underlying the sect and the postulates were so logical and natural that many Muslims and representatives of other communities joined them.

 The whole Western world is crazy about the green idea.
 Additionally, it is a kind of business as well.
 The Bishnoi practice it humbly on their farms, without much noise, bright posters or million-dollar funds.
 Comparing the two worlds in this way may not be suitable, but the distances are so small now, and the images before the eyes change so quickly.

 At that moment, people in the house stirred.
 The family men were sitting in a circle around service with several cups, preparing something.
 The guide explained that it was a cannabis tea (grass tea or pot tea) that has been traditionally brewed in these countries for centuries.
 People do not smoke, drink alcohol, or stick needles in their veins but drink tea.
-Socializing around the early morning potion service is integral to the family's daily routine.
+Socialising around the early morning potion service is integral to the family's daily routine.
 People shared that this tea gives strength and cures stomach and psychological ailments.